davidarchanjo/spring-certified-developer-study-guide/README.md

 [@ConfigurationProperties](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/context/properties/ConfigurationProperties.html) - used to map resource files such as properties or YAML files to Java Bean object.

 [@EnableConfigurationProperties](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/context/properties/EnableConfigurationProperties.html) - enables support for @ConfigurationProperties annotated classes in our application.

+## SPRING EXPRESSION LANGUAGE
+The Spring Expression Language (SpEL for short) is an expression language that supports querying and manipulating of object at runtime.

+SpEL expressions begin with the `#`, and are wrapped in braces, e.g. `#{expression}`.
+Properties can be referenced in a similar fashion, starting with a `$`, and wrapped in braces, e.g. `${property.name}`.
+Property placeholders cannot contain SpEL expressions, but expressions can contain property references, e.g. `#{${someProperty} + 2}`.

+## STARTUP INTERFACES
+Spring Boot provides two interfaces to run specific pieces of code as soon as the application starts: [CommandLineRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/CommandLineRunner.html) and [ApplicationRunner](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/ApplicationRunner.html).

+When defined as beans on configuration class (@SpringBootApplication or @Configuration), beans of type ApplicationRunner execute before beans of type CommandLineRunner.
+That rule also applies when they are defined as components (@Component).
+However, this default execution priority order can be changed through the use of the [@Order](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/annotation/Order.html) annotation, when defined as components.
 </br></br>